-Patrick Group (means any entity (as defined in the Corporations Act 2001 (Cth)) in which PTH No 1 Pty Ltd ACN 611 116 155 has an equity interest (director or indirect) of 20% or more) is committed to protecting your privacy.
+Patrick Group (means any entity (as defined in the Corporations Act 2001 (Cth)) in which PTH No 1 Pty Ltd ACN 611 116 155 has a majority equity interest (direct or indirect)) is committed to protecting your privacy.
 Patrick Group is bound to comply with the Australian Privacy Principles (“APPs”) as set out in the Privacy Act 1988 (Cth) and as amended.

 You may, in certain circumstances, be able to deal with us without identifying yourself, such as when you use our Website.

 You do not have to provide us with your personal information but if you do not provide us with the personal information required, we may not be able to provide our services or assist you or our clients on your behalf.

 Personal information is information that identifies you as an individual or from which your identity can be reasonably ascertained.
 Generally the types of personal information Patrick Group collects includes your name, contact details, identification information, organisation, title, information in forms you submit, payment details and enquiry/complaint details.
 The other types of personal information that Patrick Group collects depend on what dealings you have with Patrick Group.
 For example, Patrick Group may also collect and hold information about:

 - Job applicants – information about your qualifications, experience, character and screening checks (including health, reference, background, directorship, financial probity, identity, eligibility to work, vocational suitability and criminal record checks);